-All hail Rex, or Bacchus, or whatever scheduling entity has placed Mardi Gras as late as March 5 this year, just when we are starting to recover from the holidays and come out of our winter hibernation.
-Spring just around the corner?
+All hail Rex, or Bacchus, or Punxsutawney Phil, or whomever is responsible for sending us a potentially early spring this year.
 Time for a party.
 And what better way to celebrate the annual return of the earth’s fertility, or whatever, just your love for humankind in a broader sense, by letting the good times roll with a Cajun-inspired feast?
+Time for a Mardi Gras party.
 Bead throwing?
 Optional.
 Hurricane drinking?
 Mandatory.

 Step 1: Set the Scene

 I don’t recommend staging a full-out parade in your living room, but if it evolves or devolves into that naturally (see Hurricane Punch, below,) that’s your business.
 A few colorful and clever flourishes are all it takes to establish a festive, irreverent atmosphere evocative of the Big Easy.

 Delineate different party zones with these French Quarter street signs.
 Only you will know why one room or another got designated as Bourbon Street…Buy Now

 I mean, you gotta have them.
 It’s Mardi Gras.
 But you can flip the script on predictable party antics by encouraging their distribution as rewards for exceptional behavior such as attention to costume detail, service to the host, acts of chivalry, or impeccable storytelling.
 Or you can just scatter them around the place and whatever happens, happens.Buy Now